 Strategies for writing effective clauses

-Wording of clauses
+Formulation of clauses

-Use of specialist lawyers
+Use of specialized lawyers

-Consequences for non-compliance with non-competition clauses
+Consequences of non-compliance with non-competition clauses

 Possible sanctions